kevinxu23/Wildfire-Risk-Analysis/README.md

 ![Wildfire Risk Prevention Technical Architecture](https://github.com/CS222-UIUC/team-92-project/blob/main/Architecture.png)

-Although our project is not fully finished (as the database was not yet implemented), the above architecture would represent the final product of the Wildfire Risk Prevention system if SQL was integrated into it in the near future.
+Although our project is not fully finished (as the database was not yet implemented), the above architecture would represent the final product of the Wildfire Risk Prevention system if a SQL database and API services were integrated into it in the future.

 # Developers